hrigdon98/hrigdon98.github.io/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 The original study constructs 10 indicators from 14 survey variables in order to assess each household’s financial and social assets as well as access to markets, information, and resources (Malcomb et al. 2014).
 These indicators measure financial assets such as livestock, land ownership, money, and access to technology and information, as well as demographic information such as household gender and age composition, health status, and market access/location.
 A full list of indicators used is available [here](https://github.com/emmab725/RP-Malcomb/blob/main/data/metadata/dhs-indicators-used.xlsx).

 The survey cluster points were aggregated from the village level into 250 traditional authorities to allow for a more detailed and meaningful analysis (Malcomb et al. 2014).
+To protect anonymity of survey participants, the geographic points of each survey were randomly placed within a 2-5km radius.
+This can create some randomization because at the scale in which they were randomized, they could cross over traditional authority boundaries, which was the scale at which figure 3 was made.

 #### [FEWSnet Livelihood Sensitivity](https://fews.net/fews-data/335)